RazrFalcon/ttf-parser/README.md

 - Zero unsafe.
 - Zero dependencies.
 - `no_std` compatible.
 - Fast.
-Set the *Performance* section.
+See the *Performance* section.
 - Stateless.
-No mutable methods.
+No mutable parsing methods.
 - Simple and maintainable code (no magic numbers).

 ### Safety